OpenToonix/OpenToonix-RTMP-Server/README.md

 - **Java -** Version 15
 - Red5 Server instance

+## Features

+You can check the current state of features [here](https://github.com/OpenToonix/OpenToonix-RTMP-Server/wiki/Features).

 ## Support

 For further support, you can join us on [Discord](https://discord.gg/8ZWkyXnv4h).